tilemachoscfu/battleshipGame/README.md

 NYC Mid-Term Assignment

-Find all ten ships in the grid to win.
+Object of Battleship:
+To become the winner of Battleship you must be able to find (sink) all ten ships in your opponent’s fleet.